mendix/docs/content/howto/mobile/how-to-ota.md

 	{{% image_container width="350" %}}![OTA build step](attachments/nbui/advanced-ota-building.png){{% /image_container %}}

-1. On compilation you will receive links to the CodePush OTA update administration pages for your Android and iOS apps:
+1. On compilation, you will receive links to the CodePush OTA update administration pages for your Android and iOS apps:

 	{{% image_container width="350" %}}![OTA build step success](attachments/nbui/advanced-ota-success.png){{% /image_container %}}

 	{{% image_container width="350" %}}![OTA App Center page](attachments/nbui/advanced-ota-appcenter-page.png){{% /image_container %}}

 1. Wait for the Native Mobile Builder to complete.
 2. Restart the app on your testing device.
 You should be greeted with the following message: